-Common Name (Scientific Name) Status Fed/State / CNPS ed/State Description Rationale required.
+Common Name (Scientific Name) Status Fed/State / CNPS General Habitat Description Habitat Present/ Habitat Absent Rationale required.
 May Affect, Not Likely to Adversely Affect.
 Tri-colored black bird (Agelaius tricolor) MBTA/SS C/ Marshes and swamps, agricultural irrigation ditches, blackberry brambles and grasslands A/HA There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-Western yellow- billed cuckoo (Coccyzus americanus occidentalis) FC/SE/ SE/ Open woodlands, riparian areas, orchards and moist, overgrown thickets A/HA There is no suitable habitat for this species in the Action Area.
+Western yellow- billed cuckoo (Coccyzus americanus occidentalis) FC/SE/ Open woodlands, riparian areas, orchards and moist, overgrown thickets А/НА There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-White-tailed kite (Elanus leucurus) MBTA// Open grasslands, meadows, or marshes for foraging, dense- topped trees for nesting and perching Cottonwoods within the action area provide suitable nesting habitat.
+White-tailed kite (Elanus leucurus) (Elanus leucurus) Open grasslands, meadows, or marshes for foraging, dense- topped trees for nesting and perching А/НР Cottonwoods within the action area provide suitable nesting habitat.
 Ruderal grasslands provide foraging habitat.
 Preconstruction nesting raptor surveys will be required.
 May Affect, Not Likely to Adversely Affect.
 Bank swallow (Riparia riparia) /ST/ Requires vertical banks/cliffs with fine textured/sandy soils near streams, rivers, lakes, ocean to dig nesting holes.
 A/HA There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-Least Bell's Vireo (Vireo belli pusillus) Least Bell's Vireo (Vireo belli Nests placed along margin bushes or on twigs projections or athereses a possible continuous projections or athereses a possible continuous projections.)
+Least Bell's Vireo (Vireo belli pusillus) FE/SE/ Nests placed along margins of bushes or on twigs projecting into pathways, usually willows, baccharis, and mesquite.
+Low riparian in dry river bottoms.
 A/HA There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-Song swallow (Riparia riparia) swallow Riparia //SSC Last found in Sacramento area in 1877.
-Nest made of decayed grasses, bit of A/HA There is no suitable habitat for this species in the Action Area.
+Song swallow (Riparia riparia) //SSC Last found in Sacramento area in 1877.
+Nest made of decayed grasses, bit of tule and dead leaves A/HA There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
-No Effect. s MAMMALS T Hoary bat (Lariurus cinereus) Hoary bat (Lariurus A continuous Conti A/HA There are no extensive parcels of riparian habitat with dense foliage within or near the Action Area.
+No Effect. s MAMMALS Hoary bat (Lariurus cinereus) /// Roost in large to medium sized trees with dense foliage.
+A/HA There are no extensive parcels of riparian habitat with dense foliage within or near the Action Area.
 None were observed during the habitat survey.
 No Effect.
 PLANTS Woolly rose- mallow (Hibiscus lasiocarpos var. occidentalis) //1B.2 Marshes and swamps (freshwater).
 Moist, fresh- water soaked river banks & low peat islands in sloughs. А/НА There is no suitable habitat for this species in the action area.
 None were observed during the habitat survey.
 No Effect.
 Sanford's arrowhead (Sagittaria sanfordii) E/E/1B.2 Marshes and swamps.
 In standing or slow moving freshwater ponds, marshes and ditches. А/НА There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.